 Other ways to say: Messy, filthy

-Fun Fact/Origin: A pigsty is where pigs live, and it’s often muddy or messy
+Fun Fact/Origin: A pigsty is where pigs live—it’s muddy, messy, and smelly.
+That image sticks with people.

 14. Dirty work